nmcguinness/L8---OOP---Module-Content/notes/topics/t15_networking/t15_networking_supplement_dao_registry.md

 1. Add a fourth table to your schema (e.g. `matches`).
 Add `MatchDao` to `DaoRegistry` without changing `ClientHandler` or `Server`.
 2. Add `GET_ALL_MATCHES` and `INSERT_MATCH` to `ClientHandler.dispatch()`.
 3. Verify the registry's null checks by writing a JUnit test that passes `null` for one DAO and confirms `IllegalArgumentException` is thrown.
-4. Extract a `GameService` (or equivalent for your domain) and move all multi-table logic out of `dispatch` into service methods.
-5. Draw the updated architecture diagram for your own project domain, labelling every arrow with what is passed.

 ---